 But there is an important difference

 As mentioned above, Safex Addresses are almost the same as Bitcoin Addresses... except Safex has 4 keys.
 Why?
 That is because the Safex Blockchain system is made as a privacy blockchain, and the very essence of the philosophy is the encryption of transaction data to protect the user’s privacy, among others.
-Privacy is made possible through the use of some technical knowhow, using so-called Ring Signatures and Stealth Addresses, which, when used with Safex Addresses ensure all the system is private and safe.
+Privacy is made possible through the use of some technical knowhow, using so-called Ring Signatures and One-Time Addresses (aka Stealth Addresses), which, when used with Safex Addresses ensure all the system is private and safe.
 Therefore, Safex has 2 private keys and 2 public keys.

 The Private keys sign the transactions and decrypt transaction data.

 The Public Keys verify signatures and encrypt transaction data.

 A more detailed explanation of each Key's role:

 - It comprises part of your Safex Wallet Public Address.